2. Once You Start: BIKE MAPS and Other Tools for Finding Your Way

 California Bicycle Coalition

-Contact me, or contact Monterey Velo Club Answer Man Jan Valencia, local League of American Bicyclists instructor Frank Henderson (both shown below), or one of the knowledgeable people found on the Monterey County Bicycle Shops, Services, Clubs, and Resources page.
+Questions about Monterey County routes?
+Contact me, or contact Monterey Velo Club Answer Man Jan Valencia, local League of American Bicyclists instructor Frank Henderson (both shown below), or one of the knowledgeable people found on Bicycling Monterey’s main resources page.

-Monterey Institute of International Studies student Sue Kim is already quite at home on the bike/multi-use path.
+Below: Monterey Institute of International Studies (now Middlebury Institute) student Sue Kim is already quite at home on the bike/multi-use path.

 is backed up by her friends the Besse family of Scotts Valley, California, as she makes her first exploration of the bikeways of Monterey.